-Compensation for 2017
+Compensation for 2018-2019

-For 2017, our non-employee directors' compensation program has been adjusted as set forth below:
+Beginning at the 2018 Annual Meeting and until the 2019 Annual Meeting, our non-employee directors' compensation program has been adjusted as set forth below based on the increased size of the Company and the corresponding demands on directors' time:

-- annual cash retainer of \$54,000; - cash meeting fee of \$1,000 per day for each day of Board and committee service; - the chair of the Audit Committee will receive an additional cash retainer of \$25,000 annually and the chairs of the Compensation Committee, the Corporate Governance Committee, the Nominating Committee, the Operations and Engineering Committee and the Prospect Committee will each receive an additional cash retainer of \$15,000 annually; - The lead independent director will receive an additional cash retainer of \$100,000 annually; - for each of the first and second quarters of 2017, each non-employee director will receive RSUs equal to up to \$33,750 in value quarterly with the restrictions lapsing in one-third increments on each of the first, second and third anniversaries of the date of grant.
-Each grant may be adjusted downward (but not upward) in value based upon the non-employee director's attendance and contributions at Board or committee meetings called during the period for which RSUs are due; and - at the meeting of the Board immediately following the Annual Meeting, each non-employee director will receive a one-time annual grant of RSUs equal to up to \$135,000 in value with the restrictions lapsing immediately prior to the election of the nominees for director at the 2018 Annual Meeting (the "2017 RSU Award").
+- annual cash retainer of \$60,000; - cash meeting fee of \$1,000 per day for each day of Board and committee service; - the chair of the Audit Committee will receive an additional cash retainer of \$25,000 annually and the chairs of the Strategic Planning and Compensation Committee, the Corporate Governance Committee, the Nominating Committee, the Operations and Engineering Committee, the Prospect Committee and the Capital Markets and Finance Committee will each receive an additional cash retainer of \$15,000 annually; - The lead independent director will receive an additional cash retainer of \$100,000 annually; - at the meeting of the Board immediately following the 2018 Annual Meeting, each non-employee director will receive a one-time annual grant of RSUs equal to up to \$135,000 in value with the restrictions lapsing immediately prior to the election of the nominees for director at the 2019 Annual Meeting (the "2018 RSU Award").
 Each grant may be adjusted downward (but not upward) in value based upon the non-employee director's attendance and contributions at Board or committee meetings called during the period for which RSUs are due.

-If a director is appointed or elected to the Board at any time following the Annual Meeting but prior to the 2018 Annual Meeting, such director will be granted the applicable percentage of the 2017 RSU Award detailed below, effective on the date of such director's appointment: (i) if a director is appointed or elected to the Board within 90 days after the Annual Meeting, such director shall be entitled to receive 100% of the 2017 RSU Award; (ii) if a director is appointed or elected to the Board more than 90 days but 180 or fewer days after the Annual Meeting, such director shall be entitled to receive 75% of the 2017 RSU Award; (iii) if a director is appointed or elected to the Board more than 180 days but 270 or fewer days after the Annual Meeting, such director shall be entitled to receive 50% of the 2017 RSU Award; and (iv) if a director is appointed or elected to the Board more than 270 days after the Annual Meeting but prior to the 2018 Annual Meeting, such director shall be entitled to receive 25% of the 2017 RSU award.
+If a director is appointed or elected to the Board at any time following the 2018 Annual Meeting but prior to the 2019 Annual Meeting, such director will be granted the applicable percentage of the 2018 RSU Award detailed below, effective on the date of such director's appointment: (i) if a director is appointed or elected to the Board within 90 days after the 2018 Annual Meeting, such director shall be entitled to receive 100% of the 2018 RSU Award; (ii) if a director is appointed or elected to the Board more than 90 days but 180 or fewer days after the 2018 Annual Meeting, such director shall be entitled to receive 100% of the 2018 RSU Award; (ii) if a director is appointed or elected to the Board more than 90 days but 180 or fewer days after the 2018 Annual Meeting, such director shall be entitled to receive 75% of the 2018 RSU Award; (iii) if a director is appointed or elected to the Board more than 180 days but 270 or fewer days after the 2018 Annual Meeting, such director shall be entitled to receive 50% of the 2018 RSU Award; and (iv) if a director is appointed or elected to the Board more than 270 days after the 2018 Annual Meeting but prior to the 2019 Annual Meeting, such director shall be entitled to receive 25% of the 2018 RSU award.